-- You will need to install Java 8 before you install Fusion.
+- 1. First, click (CTRL+ALT+T) to open a Terminal screen. - 2.
+You will need to install Java 17 before you install Fusion.
 Type each of the following commands, pressing Enter after each one.
-(The screenshots that follow show the first couple of commands and the system response.)

-- sudo apt-get update

-- sudo apt install openjdk-8-jre-headless
+(The screenshots that follow show the first couple of commands and the system response.) - sudo apt-get update - sudo apt install openjdk-17-jre-headless